-As a result of the sedative medication, you may not remember all of the procedure itself.
+The effect of the sedative medication is to reduce feelings of anxiety and it also makes you sleepy.
+A side effect of this is that afterwards you may not remember all of the procedure itself.
 The small volume of saline flushed into the lungs is safe and well tolerated.
-A small amount of bleeding from the airway may occur so your sputum may be slightly blood stained for a day or two.
+A small amount of bleeding from the airway may occur so your sputum (phlegm) may be slightly blood stained for a day or two.
 During the procedure, there is a risk of damage to the lung or significant bleeding but this is extremely low.
 Spasm of the vocal cords causing cough occurs rarely.
 At the end of the procedure, you will feel sleepy for a short while.
 You may have a slight cough and discomfort in your throat or chest lasting a day or two.

-On the evening of bronchoscopy, approximately 10% people have a fever for several hours but this goes away without treatment.
+On the evening of bronchoscopy, approximately 10% of people have a fever for several hours but this goes away without treatment.
 After any invasive procedure like this, there is a small risk of infection.
 We would detect any infection during the follow up period and treat you if necessary.
 We will discuss all the risks fully at your screening appointment.